-First and foremost, each bike is tailored to your body dimensions as well as personal preferences.
+First and foremost, each bike is tailored to your body dimensions as well as your personal preferences.
 I carefully review all of your body measurements when designing a frame.
 I also ask about the current and previous bikes that you have ridden in order to establish a fit baseline for your new bike.
 I ask about your previous bikes because no two people have the same preference for position, even if they have the same body dimensions.
-Because of this, it’s important to start the process with a good understanding about what you like and don’t like.
-Some cyclists prefer to sit up and enjoy the view on a scenic country road, while others need to be in the most aerodynamic position in order to stay with the group on a fast pace club ride.
-Differences in pedaling technique, flexibility, core strength, and experience will also determine the way that one sits on the bike.
+Because of this, it’s important to start the process with a good understanding of what you like and don’t like.
+Some cyclists prefer to sit up and enjoy the view on a scenic country road, while others need to be in the most aerodynamic position in order to stay with the group on a fast paced club ride.
+Differences in pedaling technique, flexibility, core strength, and experience will also determine the way he or she sits on the bike.

-The geometry directly relates to how your new bike will handle and respond to your input.
-Geometry is not related to fit, but it is related to positioning and weight distribution between the front and rear axles.
+The geometry of your bike relates directly to how your new bike will handle and respond to your input.
+Geometry is not related to fit, but to a cyclist’s positioning and weight distribution between the front and rear axles.
 Center of gravity is also an important consideration.
 I have my own take on bicycle geometry and I will discuss with you the various trade offs for each numerical decision.
-However, it’s important to not focus on one or two measurements of a frame, but rather how they will all react with each other.
+However, it’s important not to focus on one or two measurements of a frame, but rather how they will interact with each other.

 I build bikes out of high end steel, stainless steel, and titanium.
 I only use premium tubesets and frame components from Columbus, True Temper, Dedacciai, KVA, and Reynolds.
 When choosing a material, it’s important to consider your goals, priorities, and price range.
-Weight, durability, and cost are the three parts that you as the customer should focus on.
-There is no need to dwell on frame stiffness because both steel and titanium can be tuned to meet the rider’s preference.
-I can build a bike out of either material that is stiff or soft.
-It’s true that steel is twice as stiff as titanium.
-However, by using larger diameter tubes than that of a steel bike, I’m able to obtain the equivalent stiffness.
+Weight, durability, and cost are the three factors that you, as the customer, should focus on.
+There is no need to dwell on frame stiffness because both steel and titanium can be tuned to meet your preferences.
+I can build a bike that is stiff or compliant out of either material.
+While it’s true that steel is twice as stiff as titanium, I’m able to obtain equivalent stiffness by using larger diameter tubes than that of a steel bike.

 Both steel and titanium are extremely durable materials.
-I prefer to use heat treated steel tubing because it increases the strength and dent resistance.
-My titanium bikes use straight gauge 3/2.5 cold worked stress relieved tubing.
+I prefer to use heat-treated steel tubing because it increases the strength and dent resistance of the frame.
+My titanium bikes use straight gauge 3/2.5 cold-worked stress-relieved tubing.

-As discussed earlier material will not determine stiffness.
-Your weight, riding style, usage, and personal preference will determine the ride characteristics of your frame.
+As discussed earlier, frame material will not determine stiffness.
+Your weight, riding style, usage, and personal preferences are what determine the ride characteristics of your frame.

 It’s important to realize that too much stiffness is a bad thing.
-If a frame is too stiff it will be very fatiguing to ride for long distances.
-However, a frame that is built with ride comfort as the top priority has its draw backs as well.
-A bike that is forgiving will not be the most responsive.
-Not just in sprinting, but also under aggressive cornering and descending.
+If a frame is too stiff, it will be very fatiguing to ride for long distances.
+However, a frame that is built with ride comfort as the top priority has its drawbacks as well.
+A bike that is forgiving will not be the most responsive – not just in sprinting, but also under aggressive cornering and descending.
 There is a certain amount of lag time that you will experience with a more flexible bike.
-Your inputs will not be as immediate as a stiffer bike.
+Your inputs will not be as immediate as on a stiffer bike.

-When we begin to talk about your new bike and how you will be using it, that’s when it will become clear what the bike’s purpose is.
-I’m just as happy to build you a flat bar city bike as I am building you a straight forward criterium bike.
+When we begin to talk about your new bike and how you will be using it, that’s when it will become clear what the bike’s purpose will be.
+I’m just as happy to build you a flat bar city bike as I am to build you a straight forward criterium bike.
 There are some things I won’t do, especially concerning design, but I’m open to hear your thoughts.

-I can also assist in ordering a complete bike if you so desire.
+I can also assist you in ordering a complete bike if you so desire.
 I recommend purchasing an assembled bicycle as it allows me to deliver a completely finished product.
 I ensure that every part is installed correctly and everything is compatible.
-Derailleurs and brakes are proper adjusted and all of the cables are pre-stretched.
-Your new bike will arrive professionally packed and only a few simple allen wrenches will be needed for reassembly.
+Derailleurs and brakes are properly adjusted and all of the cables are pre-stretched.
+Your new bike will arrive professionally packed and will require only a few simple allen wrenches for reassembly.

-The standard build kits I have available will give you the best price on a complete bike.
+The preselected build kits will give you the best price on a complete bike.
 I also allow limited substitutions, like wheel upgrades.
 That being said, I have access to just about every part out there.
 If you have everything picked out down to the water bottle bolts, I’m happy to accommodate.
-I’m also available in assisting with component selection.
+I’m also available to assist with component selection.

 If you decide not to purchase a complete bicycle, I will design the frame around the parts you plan to use.
-This information aids in constructing the frame for a specific fork length or headset.
-It will also determine chainring or fender clearance.
+This information aids in constructing the frame for a specific fork length or headset, and for determining chainring or fender clearance.
 I will install all of the necessary braze-ons for mounting items of your choice.

-I prefer to construct purpose built bicycles with just enough small detail to make it unique.
+I prefer to construct purpose-built bicycles with just enough small detail to make them unique.
 I believe that a clean uncluttered bicycle will carry its beauty long into the future.

-All finish work on my frames is performed by the professionals at Spectrum Powderworks.
+All of the finish work on my frames is performed by the professionals at Spectrum Powderworks.
 Steel bikes include airbrushed logos instead of stickers, which allows for a clean look and infinite customization.
-I also offer three different logo options, as well as, addition paint options.
+I also offer multiple logo options, as well as a variety of paint options.
 Liquid paint is also available at an additional cost.